shepherd-group/sfTA/README.md

 # sfTA
-README for sfTA code developed for use with VASP CCSD calculations - Tina Mihm, April 8, 2021
+README for sfTA code developed for use with VASP CCSD calculations - Tina Mihm, July 24, 2021

 Directory contains the following files:
  - Na32_Data.csv - Structure factor data for 100 MP2 calculations for a Na 32 electron system
  - TwistAngles.csv - twist angles used to run the 100 MP2 calcualtions with the accociated python indexing
  - sfTA.py - Python code set up to use the Na32 strucutre factor data to obtain a special twist angle that reproduces twist averaged energies.
+ - utils - A folder which contains a utility script to run VASP to produce these calculations.
+This will only work with a future version of VASP at this time.

 System requirements:
 ------------------------